bitrix24/b24restdocs/api-reference/imopenlines/openlines/chats/imopenlines-crm-chat-get.md

 {% note alert "TO-DO _not exported to prod_" %}

-- parameter types are not specified
-- examples are missing
-- response in case of error is absent
+- no response in case of error

 {% endnote %}